-Revisions to a purchase order to change vendors and increase amounts should be requested through the Purchasing Coordinator and require budget manager approval via email.
-Revisions to decrease a purchase order should be requested through the Purchasing Coordinator and do not require budget manager approval.
-Revisions must be done prior to the PO going in the negative.
+Revisions to a purchase order to change vendors and increase amounts should be requested through the Purchasing Coordinator and require budget manager approval via email prior to spending any funds.
+If ordering has already occurred on the PO, it cannot be increased.
+A new PO must be requested for additional purchases.
+Revisions to decrease a purchase order can be requested through the Purchasing Coordinator and do not require budget manager approval.